jw829/4960/lab4.md

 ```
 In order to figure out the lower limit for which each motor still turns, I tested them at 40, 30, 25, and 20.
 At 40, both motors were able to turn without a starting push.
 At 30, both motors can turn, but they need a little push manually.
 At 25, motor 1 can turn with a little push but not motor 0.
 At 20, both motors weren't able to turn.
 A demonstration video is shown below:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/mAgQ_bf35cc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+I also tested the robot following a straight line in both fast and slow speeds.
+For fast speed, I set both the left and right motors to 180.
+For slow speed, I set motor 1 to 50 and motor 2 to 60 for calibration.
+The robot started with the tapemark in its center, and it's able to land with part of the body overlapping the tape, as demonstrated below:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qg_sbzZgqFg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 4. Robot Assembly
 After testing the motor driver, I assembled the robot by putting the motor driver inside and routing the connector to the outside of chassis through the hole for the old start buttom.
 I used a rubber band because the tape wasn't strong enough to hold them down.